genomehubs/goat-nlp/src/README.md

 - which species with chromosomal or better assemblies have over 10Mb contiguity?
 - what about for scaffold n50?
 - how many bat families are targeted by the vgp?
+- which attributes support ordered keyword searches?
+- how many cat species are missing genome size data?
+- which species are on the DTOL target list?
+- how many species have a tolid prefix beginning ilLys?
+- how many have tolid prefixes ending cori?